JTORRECRUZ/BreathMY/README.md

 ## About The Database

 Respiratory rate is a well-known acoustic biomarker of the health status of the respiratory system.
-In this repository, we offer a systematic and labelled set of auditory recordings of 30 (15 male, 15 female) subjects, aged between 18 and 60 years-old, breathing at five different respiratory rates (10, 12, 18, 20 and 24), organized by breaths per minute (bpm), captured with a conventional smartphone.
+In this repository, we offer a systematic and labelled database of auditory recordings of 30 (15 male, 15 female) subjects, aged between 18 and 60 years-old, breathing at five different respiratory rates (10, 12, 18, 20 and 24), organized by breaths per minute (bpm), captured with a conventional smartphone.
 As shown in Figure 1, during the recording sessions, subjects were positioned  upright facing the smartphone at distances of 20 and 40 cm.
 Each recording takes 1 minute, and was registered at 44.1 kHz in stereo.<br>
 <img src="./image/figure1.jpg" alt="Figure1" style="width: 50%; height: 50%;">
 <br>